 - Based on this, it is possible to calculate a visibility rate for the popup and its conversion rate.
 Without this, it is difficult to optimize the popups for more conversions.

 Customer logged in (both the action during the session and a custom dimension to indicate they are logged in)

 As an event, you can see the impact of logins on the checkout process.
 As a custom dimension, this helps you better determine the conversion rate for existing customers vs. new customers – the differences in conversion rates are often staggering between new and existing customers.
-Building a segment off this dimension can help surface opportunities to better improve your experience for new customers going through the cart process.
+Building a segment of this dimension can help surface opportunities to better improve your experience for new customers going through the cart process.

-When you look at the segmented data, you’ll see the conversion rate is likely lower than you thought for new customers, and conversion rates are propped up artificially by the number of existing customers making purchases.
+When you look at the segmented data, you’ll see the conversion rate is likely lower than you thought for new customers and conversion rates are propped up artificially by the number of existing customers making purchases.

 Clicking between tabs on a product detail page